Are Your Sales People Focused on the Right Number of Accounts?

 Are your sales reps focused on the right number of accounts?
 To answer this question begin by analyzing how sales reps spend their time by customer type, product type, and sales activity.
 Then compare these results internally based on sales performance as well as externally against market benchmarks.
 This will inform the amount of bandwidth your reps have by role.
 Remember that more is not always better.
 Focus increases effectiveness.

 Learn more about analyzing sales time.
-Visit AGI’s Sales Analytics page.
+Visit Alexander Group’s Sales Analytics page.